LucasHJin/obsidian-notes/6 - Full Notes/AI/RL - Key Words.md

 	- **Experience:** single piece of data
 - **Timestep (t)** - A single moment in time when the agent observes, acts, and receives reward.

+**Logits:** unbounded real numbers that can be turned into probabilities (by applying a softmax function)

 # References